 Tell me about the conference where you performed Native American Sign Language last summer.

 In 1930, there was a historic Native American Sign Language conference in Browning, Montana.
-This conference in 2012 was a commemoration, and 50 different speakers from around 20 different nations came together to talk about the preservation of the language, dialectical differences.
+This conference in 2012 was a commemoration, and 50 different speakers from around 20 different nations came together to talk about the preservation of the language, and dialectical differences.

 Lakota speakers would come up to show their variations, as would the Blackfeet.
 Mostly, there was a lot of signing back and forth, though we made a videotape of the signing with subtitles that were on YouTube.
 There were even speakers that didn’t speak English but they were able to communicate their stories just by signing.